Employment Policies and Procedures

 Chestnut Hill, MA 02467

-The Executive Director for Institutional Diversity oversees the efforts of the following additional Title IX coordinators: (i) Student Affairs Title IX Coordinator (for student sexual harassment complaints), 260 Maloney Hall, Chestnut Hill, MA 02467, reachable at 617-552-3482 or (email@example.com); (ii) University Harassment Counselor, reachable via OID (see above contact information); and (iii) Athletics Title IX Coordinator, the Senior Women's Administrator, 310 Conte Forum, Chestnut Hill, MA 02467, reachable at 617-552-4801 or (firstname.lastname@example.org).
+The Executive Director for Institutional Diversity oversees the efforts of the following additional Title IX coordinators: (i) Deputy Title IX Coordinator for Students, 260 Maloney Hall, Chestnut Hill, MA 02467, Melinda Stoops, reachable at 617-552-3482 or (firstname.lastname@example.org); (ii) University Harassment Counselor, reachable via OID (see above contact information); and (iii) Jocelyn Fisher Gates, email@example.com Athletics Title IX Coordinator, the Senior Women’s Administrator, 310 Conte Forum, Chestnut Hill, MA 02467, reachable at 617-552-8303.

 Through its Affirmative Action Plan, Boston College affirms its commitment to the principles of affirmative action, non-discrimination, and equal employment opportunity.
 Described in the plan are specific and result-oriented measures designed to enhance the inclusion and representation of people of color (Blacks, Hispanics, Asians/Pacific Islanders, and American Indians/Alaskan Natives), women (including women of color), and persons with disabilities in the University's workforce.
 It is tailored to promote the full utilization of persons of color, women, and other protected groups at all levels and in all segments of its work force where deficiencies exist.
 It offers means for rectifying patterns of underrepresentation.
 The University's Affirmative Action Plan focuses on strategies and initiatives undertaken to achieve a more diversified workforce.